-Prior to starting school, prospective parents will be told that pupils attending the morning school sessions should be toilet trained, or in the case of the nursery children, on the road to being toilet trained.
+Prior to starting school, prospective parents will be informed that children attending Kindergarten should be toilet trained, or in the case of the nursery children, on the road to being toilet trained.
 Staff are permitted to ask parents/carers for details of their routine at home so that they can follow a similar pattern whilst the child is at school.
 If a child is not toilet trained before starting school the parents/carers must inform the staff.
 It is essential that parents/carers recognise that they are responsible for any training routines for their child.